 “The Canon was officially closed by 382 AD, and it included the Deuterocanon.“

 Catholics will often say that the canon of Scripture was decided early.
 They typically mention the three or four early Catholic councils that officially adopted the Deuterocanon.
 The three most commonly cited councils are:

 These three councils did indeed list the canon of the Bible.
 However, none of these councils are on the official list of Catholic Ecumenical councils.
 Please double check me on the New Advent Catholic Encyclopedia article on Ecumenical councils.
 (It has a Nihil Obstat by a Doctor of Sacred Theology, and an Imprimatur by an Archbishop from 1907)

-The councils of Rome, Hippo, and Carthage were not ecumenical councils, but regional councils.
-Their decisions were only binding within their sphere of influence, and were not binding on the whole Catholic church.
+The councils of Rome, Hippo, and Carthage were not ecumenical councils, but “merely” regional councils.
+Their decisions were only binding within their sphere of influence; they weren’t binding on the whole Catholic church.
 This should make sense because three different councils voted for the same canon within fifteen years.
 There would be no need for this if one of them was binding for the whole church.